parot-99/Covid-19-Warning-System/README.md

 * [ ] Build a simple GUI

 ## Dataset
-We collected images from multiple sources (mentioned is the Acknowledgements section), removed images that may lead to an unwanted results, added new images for better results, and labeled all the images.
+We collected images from multiple sources (mentioned in the Acknowledgements section), removed images that may lead to unwanted results, added new images for better results, and labeled all the images.

 The new [mask-dataset] used to train the face mask detector.